KQCC欢迎您的加入,报名请点击👉

 ♔♛Terms and Conditions

-In these terms and conditions, “we” “us” and “our” refers to QUEENSLAND CHESS SCHOOL PTY LTD T/A KING & QUEEN CHESS CLUB (the Club) AND CROWN CHESS ACADEMY.
+In these terms and conditions, “we” “us” and “our” refer to QUEENSLAND CHESS SCHOOL PTY LTD T/A KING & QUEEN CHESS CLUB (the Club) AND CROWN CHESS ACADEMY.

-Our business scope covers chess coaching (in person and online), school chess program, holiday chess camps and chess tournaments.
+Our business scope covers chess coaching (in person and online), school chess programs, holiday chess camps and chess tournaments.

-There may be more specific supplements for our classes in the different locations on our respective websites or registration forms other than the following policies.
+There may be more specific criteria for our classes in the different locations on our respective websites or registration forms other than the following policies.

 We reserve the right to amend this Notice at any time, and your use of the website will represent your agreement to be bound by these terms and conditions as amended.